kungfoo/kungfoo-slidedown/refactoring-to-tests.md

 ***

-## 🕵 Mocks, Stubs, Spies
+## 🕵 Mocks, Stubs, Spies, Fakes

-Once we have dependencies injectable we start talking about _mocking_ and _stubbing_ them for testing.
+Once we have dependencies injectable we start talking about providing _test doubles_ for them.
+These need not be _mocks_!

-TBD:
+- Fakes: Working implementations, but take shortcuts (return an empty list)

-- What are stubs
+- Stubs: Provide canned answers to calls made during tests.
-- What are mocks
+- Spies: Stubs that also record some information on how they were called.
-- How are they useful
+- Mocks: pre-programmed with canned answers and expectations which form a specification of the calls they are expected to receive.

 ***